The Regularity Theory for the Double Obstacle Problem for Fully Nonlinear Operator: Acknowledgement

 \section{Acknowledgement}

 We thank Henrik Shahgholian for helpful discussions on the double obstacle problem.
-Ki-Ahm Lee Lee has been supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIP) (No. NRF-2017R1A2A2A05001376).
+Ki-Ahm Lee has been supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIP) (No. NRF-2020R1A2C1A01006256).
 Ki-Ahm Lee also holds a joint appointment with the Research Institute of Mathematics of Seoul National University.
+This research was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education(2020R1A6A3A01099425).